Danielstep4/phone-book-app/README.md

-# Phone book main repository
+# Phone book manager main repository

 ## Getting Started
 To get a local copy up and running follow these steps.